December 12, 2008

 ABOUT THE XERCES SOCIETY FOR INVERTEBRATE CONSERVATION

-The Xerces Society is a nonprofit organization that protects wildlife through the conservation of invertebrates and their habitat.
+The Xerces Society is a nonprofit organization that protects the natural world by conserving invertebrates and their habitat.
 Established in 1971, the Society is a trusted source for science-based information and advice.
 We collaborate with people and institutions at all levels and our work to protect pollinators encompasses all landscapes.
 Our team draws together experts from the fields of habitat restoration, entomology, botany and conservation biology with a single passion: protecting the life that sustains us.
-To learn more about our work, please visit www.xerces.org or follow us @xercessociety on Twitter, Facebook, and Instagram.
+To learn more about our work, please visit www.xerces.org or follow us @xercessociety on Twitter, Facebook or Instagram.

 Xerces’ conservation work is powered by our donors.
 Your tax-deductible donation will help us to protect the life that sustains us.

 Matthew Forister, McMinn Professor of Biology, University of Nevada, Reno; (775) 784-6770, firstname.lastname@example.org.

 Scott Hoffman Black, Executive Director, The Xerces Society for invertebrate Conservation; (503) 449-3792, email@example.com.